VxidDev/eduDuck/README.md

 **AI-powered study companion** that transforms your notes into interactive quizzes, flashcards, and enhanced study materials.

+## ⚠️ Public Repo Notice & How to Contribute

+This public repository represents **older, stable commits** of EduDuck.
+The latest deployed version, including features like user accounts, profile picture support, and AI enhancements, exists only in the private repository.

+From now on, this repo will receive **historical commits** from the private repo, so you can:

+- Explore the development history safely
+- Learn from past implementations
+- Contribute to features

+### How You Can Help

+EduDuck is evolving, and contributions are welcome!
+Here are a few ways to participate:

+- Implement or improve frontend features
+- Optimize AI or OCR functionality
+- Add tests or documentation
+- Suggest UI/UX improvements
+- Help with bug fixes in older releases

+Please **fork this repo** and submit pull requests.
+Make sure not to include any secrets or personal data.

+## 🔧 Tasks & Feature Ideas

+**High priority**
+- Migrate parsers (priority: quiz parser) to C/C++
+- Improve OCR preprocessing for handwritten notes

+**Medium priority**
+- Optimize note upload and code speed
+- Add automated tests for AI features

+**Low priority / future**
+- Migrate JavaScript code to TypeScript

 ---

 ## 📚 Table of Contents